-Genuine 500K Chassis restored and rebodied by Franz Prahl!
+1935 Mercedes-Benz 500K with a genuine 500K Chassis restored and rebodied by Franz Prahl!
 Now sporting the highest quality Special Roadster coachwork!
 Absolutely stunning in every way with Concours provenance!
 A must see for both Mercedes-Benz and classic car collectors!
-In the eyes of many, the Mercedes-Benz 500/540K embodies the true forward-thinking prowess of pre-war Germany!
-A successor to the…
+In the eyes of many, the Mercedes-Benz 500/540K embodies the true forward-thinking prowess of pre-war…

 In the eyes of many, the Mercedes-Benz 500/540K embodies the true forward-thinking prowess of pre-war Germany!
 A successor to the almost instantly famous S/SS/SSK/SSKL models of the late 20s, the 500K (internal codename W29) bowed its head in 1934 in both chassis-only and one of thirteen different factory bespoke bodystyles.
 Assembled in Sindelfingen, the factory Mercedes cars were built on one of two wheelbases with three configurations.
 Featuring a 5.0L Inline 8 with a Roots supercharger and standard four speed manual (five speed optional!), the 500K was a truly ferocious car.
 The chassis consisted of a fully independent double wishbone front end and double-joint swing axle in the back, allowing a sporting but very comfortable ride!
 Aesthetically perfect, decades ahead mechanically and ultra rare, the 500K represents one of the finest motorcars to ever come out of Germany!